Kyvvu

 def send_email(to: str, body: str) -> str:

-# Blocked by policy unless a human approval gate precedes it
+# Blocked by policy unless a human-approval gate precedes it on the path

 return smtp.send(to, body)